nukebloodaxe/libsgd/README.md

 Following Mark Sibly's death, this is a forked repository containing minor fixes to get compilation working.
 Please compile from the development branch, as Dawn is currently broken in the main branch.

+Discussion is occurring regarding the library on Discord: https://discord.gg/f9g34x4u

 LibSGD is a simple game development library that provides a high-level, easy-to-use 'scene graph' style API for writing games and apps.

 LibSGD also supports loading and playing audio and will eventually include network functionality.